 This question comes up often.
-Many people know that accomplished military dyslexic people (General George Patton, Commander Joseph Hoar [Commander in Chief of US Central Command], among others) have served their country in all branches of the military – including Army, Navy, Marines, Air Force, and Coast Guard, however, there are conflicting regulations and significant hurdles (like the ASVAB) that can present real obstacles for applicants with dyslexia.
+Many people know that accomplished military dyslexic people (General George Patton, Commander Joseph Hoar [Commander in Chief of US Central Command], among others) have served their country in all branches of the military – including Army, Navy, Marines, Air Force, and Coast Guard, however, there may seem to be conflicting regulations and hurdles (like the ASVAB) that can present obstacles for applicants with dyslexia.

 Because of the high incidence of unrecognized- dyslexia though, many people over the years never declared because they did not know that were dyslexic at the time they joined.
 Today’s guidelines are very specific regarding dyslexia.
 Successful candidates must prove they can qualify without accommodations or medication.